rainfly123/flv2ts/README.md

-flv2ts
+flv2hls
 ======

-flv2ts using ffmpeg api
+flv2hls using ffmpeg api
+input stream could be RTMP or flv, output is segments and m3u8 according apple's HLS protocol